gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 Below are the approaches and their drawbacks

-- BW SAPI Extractor
-  - It may not be a long-term solution.
-(Without BW contents, these datasources are useless in datasphere.)

-- Tables (ODP/SLT)
-  - Remodeling

 - CDS View Extractor (ODP)
   - Fewer customers develop the custom CDSView with the delta mechanism.
   [Example](https://github.com/SAP-samples/teched2022-DA281/blob/main/exercises/dd1/README.md)